pchandrasekaran1595/Fault-Detection-System/Siamese Models/Contrastive Loss + BCELoss/ReadMe.md

 2. --embed       - Size of the new Embeddings

-3. --epochs      - Number opf training epochs
+3. --epochs      - Number of training epochs

 4. --id          - Device ID of the capture device